stb-tester/stb-tester/CONTRIBUTING.md

     * The dependencies should be available in the Ubuntu repositories for all [Ubuntu current releases].

+    * Add the dependencies to the Dockerfile used to run CI at `.github/workflows/ubuntu2204.dockerfile`

     * Add the dependencies to the Ubuntu package in `extra/debian/control`.
       Note that you may need to list the new dependency under "Build-Depends" (if it's needed to build stb-tester or to run the self-tests) *and*